 If a shooter commits a foul three times in a row without making an intervening legal shot, the result is a loss of game.
-The three consecutive fouls must occur in one game; fouls do not carry over to next game.
-After the 2nd foul has been committed, the opponent must verbally warn the shooter that they have committed their 2nd foul and that a 3rd foul will result in a loss of game.
+The three consecutive fouls must occur in the same game.
+After the 2nd foul has been committed, the opponent must verbally warn the shooter that they have committed their 2nd foul.
+A 3rd foul will result in a loss of game.

 NOTE: If the shooter is not warned after the 2nd foul and commits a 3rd, it will not be a loss of game.
-Instead the opponent must again warn the shooter that the next foul committed will result in a loss of game.
+The opponent must again warn the shooter that the next foul committed will result in a loss of game.